 Milk is nature’s wonder beverage.
-It builds strong bones.
-It lowers blood pressure.
-It reduces the risk of diabetes and some cancers.
-It’s helpful for maintaining a healthy weight.
+It helps build strong bones and lower blood pressure.
+It may reduce the risk of diabetes and it can help you maintain a healthy weight.
 It is both tasty and satisfying.

 Spend some time with these fun brochures and infographics to learn more about milk and cheese:

 Milk comes in the classic white, as well as chocolate- and strawberry-flavored.
-In fact, studies confirm that children who drink chocolate milk meet more of their nutritional needs, do not consume excess sugar, fat or calories, and are a healthier weight than non-milk drinkers.
+Studies show that children who drink chocolate milk meet more of their nutritional needs, do not consume excess sugar and are a healthier weight than non-milk drinkers.

 Learn More About Chocolate Milk

 Learn more why the Dietary Guidelines for Americans recommend that everyone age 9 and older consume three servings of dairy ‒ milk, yogurt or cheese ‒ every day.

 There is a type of milk to suit every taste: whole milk (3.5% fat), reduced-fat (2%), low-fat (1%), fat-free and lactose-free.

 No matter the fat or lactose content, all provide the very same nutrients and health benefits.

 added to most

 in the U.S. to